Use the Guidelines and bring them into domestic policy and operational frameworks as far as possible and appropriate

 Switzerland: The Swiss Armed Forces have revised their manual on the legal principles applicable in military operations to include explicit protections for schools from military use.
 “Particular caution is required regarding educational institutions.
 Their destruction can bring particularly serious disadvantages for people and the future of the country.
 Schools are also home to many children who are to be protected because of their vulnerability, while universities and other higher education establishments regularly display significant cultural assets.
 Educational institutions must therefore be accorded special importance in the context of precautionary measures and proportionality.
 Their military use is to be avoided.‘’- Swiss Armed Forces manual on the law of armed conflict, addition of May 1, 2019.

-United Kingdom: Reference to the Safe Schools Declaration and a copy of the Guidelines have been included in the Ministry of Defense’s Joint Service Publication 1325 on Human Security in Military Operations.
 In August 2020, the Foreign and Commonwealth Office, the Department for International Development, and the Ministry of Defense published an updated policy paper on the Protection of Civilians in Armed Conflict.
 The paper notes the country’s endorsement of the Safe Schools Declaration and the need to improve accountability for violations of children’s rights in conflict.

 African Union: In 2021, the African Union Doctrine on Peace Support Operations states that the “AU shall systematically address and mainstream the rights as well as ensure protection and welfare of children…including into the work of relevant components of all AU Peace Support Operations (PSOs) policies, strategies, training and briefing programs.
 These steps shall be with a view to ensure full compliance with IHL, in particular to ensure that schools are not attacked and used for military purposes”.